SausageMuffins/Mind-Palace/Notes/Image Processing with OpenCV.md

 ## Manipulating Multiple Images

 #### Overlaying
-This technique combined with [[Image Processing OpenCV#Blending|Blending]] will help use to "combine" images.
+This technique combined with [[Image Processing with OpenCV#Blending|Blending]] will help use to "combine" images.
 We simply change the elements in the array of image 1 to reflect the elements of image 2.
 Here, we use a similar (previously learnt) concept of [[Numpy#Matrices|Slicing Matrices]]

 ```python
 largeImage = img